JuliusDonitz/toleranzpolitik/Toleranzpolitik.md

-[//]: # (On the front page of manual together with logo) "No more than Nature desires the mating of animals that cannot calculate ballistic trajectories, with animals that can, even less does The Tank Company desire the blending of a Artillery Tank Driver with a lesser Tank Driver, since, if it did, the companies whole work of higher training, over perhaps hundreds of thousands of years, might be ruined overnight."
+[//]: # (On the front page of manual together with logo)

+*"No more than Nature desires the mating of animals that cannot calculate ballistic trajectories, with animals that can, even less does The Tank Company desire the blending of a Artillery Tank Driver with a lesser Tank Driver, since, if it did, the companies whole work of higher training, over perhaps hundreds of thousands of years, might be ruined overnight."*

+-Adolf Hitler, *Meine Artillerie* 1926.

 This document specifies proper behaviour and etiquette in the Discord server known as "Lebensraum der Panzer".